What is Proof of Work?

 Proof of Work Criticism

 There’s a lot of criticism about the PoW consensus algorithm.
-Mainly, that a lot of computing power and electricity are wasted just for the sake of generating random guesses.
+Mainly, a lot of computing power and electricity are wasted just for the sake of generating random guesses.

-Additionally, since miners group together in mining pools, this can create a problem of centralization where a specific pool has so much mining power it may conduct a 51% attack (i.e. gaining control over the blockchain).
+Additionally, since miners group together in mining pools, this can create a problem of centralization where a specific pool has so much mining power it may conduct a 51% attack (i.e., gaining control over the blockchain).

-Last, with PoW, by scaling your mining operation you’re exponentially more likely to mine the next block.
+Last, with PoW, by scaling your mining operation, you’re exponentially more likely to mine the next block.
 This gives richer miners an unfair advantage.

-Due to the above, people have started to suggest different consensus mechanisms that are less power consuming, such as Proof of Stake.
+Due to the above, people have started to suggest different consensus mechanisms that are less power-consuming, such as Proof of Stake.

 Proof of Work vs. Proof of Stake